Lawful act economic duress: the Supreme Court emphasises narrow application of doctrine21 October 2021

 Both justices noted the importance of clarity and certainty in commercial law, meaning the concept of lawful act duress should not be stated too widely.
 Rejecting calls for a wide principle of good faith, and observing that there is no doctrine of inequality of bargaining power under English law, meaning that parties can generally pursue their own self-interest in commercial bargaining, they agreed that it will only be a rare case where lawful act duress will be found to exist in the context of such bargaining.
 They also considered that it is appropriate to focus on the nature and justification of the demand, rather than the legality of the threat or pressure.

-However, Lord Hodge (with whom the other justices agreed), focused on the influence of equity and the notion of “unconscionability” on the development of the law of duress, noting that in cases where the English courts have found lawful act duress, the courts have treated the relevant conduct as unconscionable, and used “illegitimate” as a synonym for “unconscionable”.
+However, Lord Hodge (with whom the other justices agreed), focussed on the influence of equity and the notion of “unconscionability” on the development of the law of duress, noting that in cases where the English courts have found lawful act duress, the courts have treated the relevant conduct as unconscionable, and used “illegitimate” as a synonym for “unconscionable”.
 Lord Hodge added that unconscionability is not an overarching criterion to be applied across the board, without regard to context, noting that equity takes account of the factual and legal context of a case.

 Lord Burrows took a slightly different approach, suggesting that the key issue is whether the demand made by the threatening party is made in “bad faith“.
 A demand to waive a claim where the threatening party does not genuinely believe it has any defence to the claim would likely demonstrate bad faith.
 Lord Hodge rejected this argument, holding that it was difficult to anchor such an extension of the doctrine in any recognised legal principle and, in the absence of an underlying principle, it would create commercial uncertainty.
 However, Lord Burrows considered that if the essential guide was whether the defendant’s conduct was unconscionable, that would itself create considerable uncertainty in the realm of commercial contracts.